fetchai/colearn/docs/index.md

 # Welcome to the Fetch.ai Colearn Documentation

+Colearn is a library that enables privacy preserving decentralized machine learning tasks on the FET network.

 This blockchain-mediated collective learning system enables multiple stakeholders to build a shared machine learning model without needing to rely on a central authority.
-There are, however, many potential avenues for future improvements.
-We’re currently working on some important questions such as; “How are participants incentivized to behave well?”, or “Who pays for the on-chain data storage?”, or “What about the validators with data that is inconsistent with the others?”.
-Along with these issues we’ve also been improving the stability and efficiency of collective learning that we’ll be describing in future articles and source code releases.
+This library is currently in development.

 ### Current Version